KumottaTenkey/RSE/README.md

 ---

-Thank you for checking out RSE!
-We look forward to seeing what you create.
+Thank you for checking out RSE! i look forward to seeing what you create.